-In Figure 12, we evaluate the impact of the order of the filter by varying it from 1 to 7.
-We output a series of samples to computers (due to the limited buffer, we do not store such information in sensor motes) and analyze the error of extracted periods.
-Figure 12(a) shows that when m = 1, the period generation component leads to the largest detection error.
-From statistics, we observe that the average error reaches as high as $323\mu s$.
+In Figure 10, we evaluate the impact of the order of the filter by varying it from 1 to 7.
+Figure 10(a) shows that when m = 1, the period generation component leads to the largest detection error.
+From statistics, we observe that the average error reaches as high as $323\mu s$ .
 As we increase m, errors of generated periods reduce dramatically.
-From Figure 12(a), we can also notice that if we increase m after 5, the error reduction is slight, implying that the order of the filter can be kept relatively low without compromising the achieved period accuracy.
-In Figure 12(b), we further examine the processing delay to filter one sample respect to different filter orders.
-As what we expect, the filtering delay becomes linearly increased when m increases as depicted in Figure 12(b).
+From Figure 10(a), we can also notice that if we increase m after 5, the error reduction is slight, implying that the order of the filter can be kept relatively low without compromising the achieved period accuracy.
+In Figure 10(b), we further examine the processing delay to filter one sample respect to different filter orders.
+As what we expect, the filtering delay becomes linearly increased when m increases as depicted in Figure 10(b).
 Such a processing delay essentially limits the maximum sampling rate that can be used for each specific m; otherwise, the filtering and sampling operations cannot be parallelized.

-To facilitate the sampling rate selection for the practical development, we plot the maximum sampling rates allowed for each m in principle (i.e., theoretical maximum in Figure 12(c)).
-Since feasible frequencies in practice are not continuous, in Figure 12(c), we plot the maximum frequency that can be adopted for each m in the TelosB platform as an example.
-Based on the results in the figure, we find that the pair of m = 6 and $f_s = 7.06KHz$ can produce both a small period detection error and a sufficiently high sampling rate.
+To facilitate the sampling rate selection for the practical development, we plot the maximum sampling rates allowed for each m in principle (i.e., theoretical maximum in Figure 10(c).
+Since feasible frequencies in practice are not continuous, in Figure 10(c), we plot the maximum frequency that can be adopted for each m in the TelosB platform as an example.
+Based on the results in the figure, we find that the pair of m = 6and $f_s = 7.06 KHz$ can produce both a small period detection error and a sufficiently high sampling rate.

 In Section 4.2.2, we claim that the filtering computation should be completed within two consecutive samplings; otherwise, the inaccurately detected periods may incur serious logic time errors.
 To validate such an argument, we conduct an experiment using two TelosB motes.
 In this experiment, m = 6 and the sampling rate changes from 3.72KHz to 12.42KHz.
 After the initial calibration, we examine their logic time error in 10, 20, and 30 minutes.
-From Figure 13, we can easily observe that when f_s is greater than 7.06KHz, the error increases dramatically.
-On the other hand, due to the extra computation burden from the period delimiter searching and the interruptions of the MCP to other tasks, the 7.06KHz sam-
+From Figure 11, we can easily observe that when $f_s$ is greater than 7.06KHz, the error increases dramatically.
+On the other hand, due to the extra computation burden from the period delimiter searching and the interruptions of the MCP to other tasks, the 7.06KHzsampling rate may not always provide sufficient safe guarding region to parallel the sampling and computation.
+As a result, the synchronization accuracy might be impacted.
+In our experiment, we use a smaller frequency value 3.72KHz that offers adequate safe guarding region and reliably provides a small logic time error.
+We use the 3.72KHz sampling rate in the following experiments.